annie-kayal/Stop-Think-Go/README.md

 ## The Board

-- The board was the first area that was created developing this game and was executed using JavaScript with only one HTML element being used to query a div.
-Shown below is a div element with the class 'grid' and is a representation of where our grid would be on the webpage.
+- The board was the first area developed in this game and was executed using JavaScript.
+Shown below is a div element with the class 'grid' in my HTML file.
+This is a representation of where the grid would be on the webpage.
  ```js
  <div class="grid"></div>
  ```

-- I decided to use a 10x10 square grid.
-In order to achieve this a number variables were created in conjunction with a for loop.
+- I decided to have a 10x10 square grid.
+To achieve this, a number variables were created in conjunction with a `for loop`.
 Shown below are the variables I used to create the grid:
    ```js
    const grid = document.querySelector('.grid')
    const width = 10